2012 Brussels Open

 The 2012 Brussels Open was a women's tennis tournament played on outdoor clay courts.
 It was the 2nd edition of the Brussels Open, and was part of the Premier-level tournaments of the 2012 WTA Tour.
-The event took place at the Royal Primerose Tennis Club in Brussels, Belgium, from May 19 through May 26, 2012.
-Agnieszka Radwańska won the singles title.
+The event took place at the Royal Primerose Tennis Club in Brussels, Belgium, from 19 May through 26 May 2012.
+First-seeded Agnieszka Radwańska won the singles title.